obonaventure/cnp3/book/transport/tcp.rst

 Let us consider that host `A` uses a window of three segments.
 It thus sends three back-to-back segments at `10 Mbps` and then waits for an acknowledgement.
 Host `A` stops sending segments when its window is full.
 These segments reach the buffers of router `R2`.
 The first segment stored in this buffer is sent by router `R2` at a rate of `2 Mbps` to the destination host.
 Upon reception of this segment, the destination sends an acknowledgement.
 This acknowledgement allows host `A` to transmit a new segment.
 This segment is stored in the buffers of router `R2` while it is transmitting the second segment that was sent by host `A`...
 Thus, after the transmission of the first window of segments, TCP sends one data segment after the reception of each acknowledgement returned by the destination [#fdelack]_ .
 In practice, the acknowledgements sent by the destination serve as a kind of `clock` that allows the sending host to adapt its transmission rate to the rate at which segments are received by the destination.
 This `TCP self-clocking` is the first mechanism that allows TCP to adapt to heterogeneous networks [Jacobson1988]_.
 It depends on the availability of buffers to store the segments that have been sent by the sender but have not yet been transmitted to the destination.

 However, TCP is not always used in this environement.
 In the global Internet, TCP is used in networks where a large number of hosts send segments to a large number of receivers.
-For example, let us consider the network depicted below that is similar to the one discussed in [Jacobson1988]_ and :rfc:`896`.
+For example, let us consider the network depicted below which is similar to the one discussed in [Jacobson1988]_ and :rfc:`896`.
 In this network, we assume that the buffers of the router are infinite to ensure that no packet is lost.

 .. index:: congestion collapse